rayotoo/LLM_Abstract_Title_Generation/README.md

 This is a Python script that fine-tunes a Pegasus language model on a CSV file of text data, and uses the fine-tuned model to generate summaries of new text.

 ## Installation
-This script requires Python 3.x, as well as several Python packages including pandas, transformers, sentencepiece, and torch.
+This script requires Python 3.x and several Python packages including pandas, transformers, sentencepiece, and torch.
 You can install these packages using pip, by running the following command:

 ```
 pip install pandas transformers sentencepiece torch